Oracle Health Health Design System Desktop EHR 20+ Teams

 Governance, not police work

-The design system team's leverage was at the point of design approval, not code review.
+The design system team's influence was at design review, not code review.
 Teams were responsible for their own adherence.
-New pattern requests were reviewed before they were built, not after — keeping the relationship with product teams collaborative rather than adversarial.
+New pattern requests were reviewed before they were built, not after, which kept the relationship with product teams collaborative instead of combative.

 Designers proposed.